 Certain topics will require material not found in the textbook.
 Content for these topics will either be posted on Canvas or be available through the UBC Library.

 i>Clicker.
 Available at the UBC bookstore.

 This is required for your class participation grade.
+You may also use the REEF smartphone app.

 Course Website: